 - If you re-implement user_setup_stackheap(), your version does not get invoked when stack and heap are defined in a scatter file. - You might have to update your startup code to use the correct initial stack pointer.
 Some processors, such as the Cortex-M3 processor, require that you place the initial stack pointer in the vector table.
-See Stack and heap configuration in AN179 Cortex®-M3 Embedded Software Development for more details.
+See Stack and heap configuration in AN179 Cortex[®]-M3 Embedded Software Development for more details. - You must ensure correct alignment of the stack and heap: - In AArch32 state, the stack and heap must be 8-byte aligned. - In AArch64 state, the stack and heap must be 16-byte aligned.